What Is a Rim Joist & Does It Need to Be Insulated?

 Proper rim joist insulation simply means that the interior face of the exposed sections of each rim joist along your home's foundation should be fitted with a piece of air-impermeable rigid insulation, and then sealed along the edges with spray foam insulation.

-Just don’t make the common mistake of insulating your home’s rim joists with fiberglass batts, as this air-permeable type of insulation lets air and moisture in and can lead to mold problems.
+Just don't make the common mistake of insulating your home's rim joists with fiberglass batts (see image below), as this air-permeable type of insulation lets air and moisture in and can lead to mold problems.
+A combo of rigid insulation and spray foam (or just spray foam) is definitely worth the extra cost.

 For more home-related tips from the team at HDC, subscribe to our monthly e-newsletter, catch up on our weekly blog, or follow us on Facebook or Instagram.